Click a heading below to be taken directly to that section:

 If you plan to give a student a “U” at the end of the semester, please talk to the student about your decision before the last day of classes or inform him or her in an email message at the time you submit your course grades.

 You might also inform the student earlier in the semester about the possibility of getting a “U” if you have evidence—for example, an unsuccessful paper submitted at mid-term—the student would benefit from additional instructional support.
 In addition, you might encourage the student to attend one or more Writing Center consultations during the remaining weeks of the semester with the promise that you might not assign a “U” notation if his or her writing improves in revisions or in additional writing assignments.
-(Please see the section below about assigning a Guided Tutorial in Writing.)

 Including a statement about the Writing Center and the “U” program in your class syllabus also can help you prepare students for the possibility they might receive a “U” at the end of the term.
 You might also inform students at the beginning of the semester, particularly in a writing-intensive course, about the Writing Center and the “U” policy and tutoring program—or, if you prefer, a Writing Center consultant can visit your class to talk to your students about these matters.